KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

 imputed.boston <- imputation.model %>% predict(boston.dummy)
 ```

-And the missing values have been filled up by imputation.
+And the missing values have now been filled up by imputation.

 ``` r
 colSums(is.na(imputed.boston))